 busy or worried you are.

-The only way of knowing that you have hypertension is to have your blood pressure
+of knowing that you have hypertension is to have your blood pressure checked on a

-If high blood pressure is not treated, it can lead to serious health problems, including
+Untreated hypertension can lead to serious health problems, including stroke, heart

-APO-TELMISARTAN HCTZ contains telmisartan and hydrochlorothiazide in one single tablet.
+APO-Telmisartan HCTZ contains both telmisartan and hydrochlorothiazide (HCTZ) in one

-These two active ingredients help to reduce blood pressure in different ways:
+single tablet.
+These two active ingredients help to reduce blood pressure in different